Massey Ferguson: AGCO ownership

 While Massey-Ferguson had a strong global presence at 20% market share in 1994, it sold 87% of its machines outside North America.
 The acquisition by AGCO had the aim to increase AGCO's global presence outside North America and increase Massey Ferguson's presence inside North America.
 In 2008, the 8600 series became the first agricultural tractor world-wide to feature Selective Catalytic Reduction emissions technology branded as e3.

-In June 2012, the facility in Jackson, Minnesota was expanded to start building Massey Ferguson and comparable AGCO "Challenger" models for the North American market.
-Since production began at AGCO Jackson, the facility has produced "7600" series and "8600" series Massey Ferguson tractors for the North American market.
+In June 2012, the facility in Jackson, Minnesota was expanded to start building Massey Ferguson and comparable AGCO Challenger models for the North American market.
+Since production began at AGCO Jackson, the facility has produced 7600 and 8600-series Massey Ferguson tractors for the North American market.
 Production at the Jackson facility also included the 7700, 8700, 7700S, and 8700S Massey Ferguson tractors.

 In January 2020, AGCO announced the expansion of its factory in Beauvais, France.
-After the expansion, the factory will cover a total area of 54 ha and employ up to 2,500 people.
-New Massey Ferguson models will be designed, built, and tested in the factory.
-With the completion of this factory expansion at the Beauvais location, the production of the 7700S and 8700S models in Jackson ceased and returned to Beauvais only in the year 2022 as the new expansion is expected to fulfill global demand for those high-horsepower tractor models.
+After the expansion, the factory covered a total area of 54 ha and employed up to 2,500 people.
+New Massey Ferguson models are designed, built, and tested in the factory.
+With the completion of this factory expansion at the Beauvais location, the production of the 7700S and 8700S models in Jackson ceased and returned to Beauvais only in 2022 as the new expansion was expected to fulfill global demand for those high-horsepower tractor models.
 The move was made by AGCO's management due to the increased demand for the company's self-propelled application equipment and Fendt track tractors which are produced at the location in Jackson.

 Since AGCO acquired the company, there has been a resurgence and expansion of the Massey Ferguson brand worldwide.
-Row-crop tractors have continuously been produced in the Beauvais, France factory since 1960 and in June 2022, the 1,000,000th tractor was produced bearing the Massey-Ferguson brand.
+Row-crop tractors have continuously been produced in the Beauvais factory since 1960 and in June 2022, the 1,000,000th tractor was produced bearing the Massey-Ferguson brand.
 The first tractor model from the Beauvais plant was an 825 and the millionth tractor was an 8S.305 with Dyna-VT transmission.